-Here, we propose that after glioblastoma initiation (Figure 1A), due to its inherent infiltrative phenotype, cancer cells quickly spreads throughout the organ and colonise the SVZ, a known neural stem cell niche that may provide a favourable quiescent microenvironment for malignant cells (Figure 1B).
-Although infiltrative cells are initially characterised by high migration but low proliferation, when they encounter alternative microenvironmental settings, they proliferate and grow into a large mass (Figure 1C).
-After treatment, pre-existing infiltrative cells in the normal brain and in the SVZ are left behind and can drive relapse.
-Thus, even in the case of optimal surgery, when the tumour mass is completely removed (Figure 1D,E), we predict that residual disease in M and SVZ will trigger new growth, giving rise to distal recurrence (Figure 1F).
+Here, we propose that after glioblastoma initiation (Figure 1A), due to its inherent infiltrative phenotype, cancer cells quickly spread and colonise the brain parenchyma & the SVZ (Figure 1B).
+Although infiltrative cells are initially characterised by diffuse migration and low proliferation, different microenvironments and external changes - may drive proliferation and ultimately the formation of a large mass (doi: 10.18632/oncotarget.7454. & Figure 1C).
+After treatment, infiltrative cells in the brain parenchyma and in the SVZ can drive relapse.
+Thus, even in the case of optimal treatment, when the tumour mass has been completely removed (Figure 1D,E), we predict that residual disease in M and SVZ will trigger new growth, giving rise to distal recurrence (Figure 1F).
 We argue that the recent seminal studies performed on primary-recurrent matched glioblastoma samples [6-8] point at the infiltrative population as the “missing link”, connecting the primary and the recurrent malignant clone in the evolution of the disease.
-Hence, considering this body of biological, clinical and genomic evidence, and contrary to the other solid malignancies, the infiltrative clone may originate before the proliferative clone in glioblastoma.
+Hence, considering this body of biological, clinical and genomic evidence, and contrary to the other solid malignancies, the infiltrative clone(s) may originate before the proliferative clone(s) in glioblastoma.

 Materials and Methods